khanshoaib3/minecraft-access/doc/README_BAK.md

 - Speak Player Health and Hunger Key (default: R) = Speaks the health and hunger.

-## Player Warnings

-This feature warns the player when the health, hunger or air bubble is low.

-### Configuration Options

-1. Enabled = Enables this feature.
-2. Play Sound = Enables playing a sound when the health/hunger/air reaches the threshold.
-3. Health Threshold First = The first health threshold.
-4. Health Threshold Second = The seconds health threshold.
-5. Hunger Threshold = The threshold for hunger/food.
-6. Air Threshold = The threshold for air when submerged in water.

 ## Biome Indicator

 Narrates the name of the biome when entering a different biome.